vdclab/vdclab-wiki/tools/analysis/ExPASy-PROSITE.md

 ## Notes from users
 - Part of the suite of protein analysis tools available from ExPASy.
-- This is really the only place to extract "motifs" in some type of standard format that can used in Phi Blast
+- This is really the only place to extract "motifs" in some type of standard format that can BE used in Phi Blast
-- Good visuals as also generates Logos
+- Good visuals as also generates logos

 ## Ease of use
 - PROSITE allows the user to search for domains and protein families alone or within a given protein.